Frequently Asked Questions

 - Costly – Product covers only 150 square foot per gallon requiring two coats.
 It is expensive- prohibitively so.

-My advice to someone who thinks their deck is in rough shape is to give a professional deck restoration company like ours a chance to refurbish their deck, cleaning, sanding, sealing, or use a solid color stain (2 coats) a quality solid color deck stain like Arborcoat, Cabot solid stain, or porch and patio stain like Benjamin Moore’s Porch & patio not cause issues like these gimmicky quick-fix products do.
+My advice to someone who thinks their deck is in rough shape is to give a professional deck restoration company like ourselves a chance to refurbish their deck: Cleaning, sanding, sealing, or use a solid color stain (2 coats) a quality solid color deck stain like Cabot solid stain, Flood-pro solid stain, or porch and patio stain like Benjamin Moore’s Porch & patio will not cause issues like these gimmicky quick-fix products do.

 Using a deck or fence stain without any color will protect against water absorption BUT it will not protect your deck, or fence from shifting color.
 You will notice in about 3 to 6 months (depending on sun exposure) the deck start to shift color and start to turn grey.

-Why? in order to protect exterior wood from oxidizing (turning grey) wood stains and sealers use pigmented transparent iron oxide molecules suspended in the stain – these molecules we in the wood trade refer to trans-oxide pigments.
+Why?
+In order to protect exterior wood from oxidizing (turning grey) wood stains and sealers use pigmented transparent iron oxide molecules suspended in the stain – these molecules we in the wood trade refer to trans-oxide pigments.
 Think of these trans-oxide pigments as SPF for your deck.
-The more SPF a deck stain has, the less of a sunburn you get.
-It works the same for decks – a deck stain that is very natural and adds no color to a deck has an SPF of 5 whereas a deck and fence stain like TWP has a good SPF and your deck will not shift color prematurely. if you are concerned about the deck not looking natural we can place samples of all our deck stains so you will see the long-lasting deck and fence stains on your deck and fence.
-Our products not only look great, look natural, but protect your decks, and fences from the harsh elements.
+The more SPF a sunblock has, the less of a sunburn you get.
+Deck stains work in the same way – a clear stain has an SPF of 5 whereas a stain like TWP has a much higher SPF.
+If concerned about your deck not looking natural, we can place samples of all our available stain colors on your deck – which will make the color selection process all the simpler Our products not only look great, look natural, but protect your decks, and fences from the harsh elements.

 - Getting the right combination of trans-oxide pigments, oils, mildewcides in a stain is something we will leave to professional multi-national companies with multi million dollar laboratories, paint, and stain chemists at their disposal as well as durability testing environments.
 We are not going to mix our own stain that will under-perform to save a few dollars.